DapperLib/Dapper/docs/index.md

 (note: new PRs will not be merged until they add release note wording here)

+### 2.2.0

+- adds support for Type mapping (resolves issue #1104) by allowing a requested type to be mapped to another type.
+This adds to the the static `SqlMapper`:
+  - a new `CurrentAbstractTypeMap` mapper function.
+  - a `SetAbstractTypeMap` to replace it.
+  - a `AddAbstractTypeMap` that combines a new mapping to the existing one (thread safe).
+  Once a type has been mapped, it will keep its original mapping until `PurgeQueryCache` is called.

+### 2.1.4

 - add untyped `GridReader.ReadUnbufferedAsync` API (#1958 via @mgravell)
 - tweak NRT annotations on type-handler API (#1960 via @mgravell, fixes #1959)